bloomberg/quant-research/coviz/README.md

 ## Project Outline
 1)	Visualization of the data (Dashboard)
 2)	Epidemiological modeling of the pandemic with SIR model and variants
-3)	Impact on Economy and Markets (For Bloomberg Professional Clients)

 ## Dashboard